ShreyW/MapReduce/README.md

 # AOS CS6210 Project 4 - MapReduce
-## Shrey Whadawan and Juan Macias Romero
+## Shrey Wadhawan and Juan Macias Romero

 # Assumptions and implementation notes
 - All possible mapper-reducer pairs are considered when creating intermediate files.
 Each mapper will write to XX_YY.tx, where XX is the mapper_id and YY is the hash of the number of reducers.
 This means that, at most, a reducer will have to remote read M files.
 For adistributed file system, this could incur higher overheads, but on a local file system, this simplified the master's work significantly.